pelagios/recogito/README.md

 ...

+* To create an Eclipse project, type `play eclipse`
+* To create an Eclipse project with dependency's sources attached, type `play` to enter the Play console, and then `eclipse with-source=true`

 ## Importing Data

 The recogito database will be empty when you first start it.
 Data is imported in two steps: